ab12gu/uprite-theranova/README.md

 ## Deployment

 Open a virtual environment from root of repository:  `pipenv shell`
-Open up the scripts folder and run script: `pythonw main.py`
+Open up the scripts folder and run script: `python3 main.py`
-Note: read README.md in scripts folder to understand what is happening.
+Note: read README.md in uprite folder to understand what is happening.

 ## Results